My Account

 How can you develop a positive self-concept among students?

-Our bullying curriculum is based on the philosophy of the Thoughts-Actions-Feelings Circle.
+Our bullying prevention program is based on the philosophy of the Thoughts-Actions-Feelings Circle.

 3. Create a Sense of Community